ruthyankson/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c prints all single digit numbers of base 10 starting from 0, followed by a new line.
-6-print_numberz.c prints all single digit numbers of base 10 starting from 0, followed by a new line with only putchar 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line using only putchar
+6-print_numberz.c prints all single digit numbers of base 10 starting from 0, followed by a new line with only putchar 7-print_tebahpla.c prints the lowercase alphabet in reverse, followed by a new line using only putchar 8-print_base16.c prints all the numbers of base 16 in lowercase, followed by a new line with only putchar